scottcgi/Mojoc/README.md

 ## Published Games
 Mojoc has been used for a cross-platform Android and IOS game on the App Store and Google Play.
 I will be using Mojoc to make more games.

-* Super Little Red is a bow and arrow shooting game, very challenging for your operation.
+* **SuperLittleRed** is a bow and arrow shooting game, very challenging for your operation.
   * [App Store](https://itunes.apple.com/cn/app/id1242353775)
   * [Google Play](https://play.google.com/store/apps/details?id=com.SuperLittleRed)
   * [Tap Tap](https://www.taptap.com/app/45524)